chirag127/TubeSumTalk/README.md

 ### Backend Development

-The backend is built with Express.js and uses the Gemini 2.0 Flash Lite API for summarization.
+The backend is built with Express.js and Node.js, and integrates with the Gemini 2.0 Flash Lite API for summarization.
 To run the backend in development mode with auto-restart:

 ```
 cd backend
 npm run dev
 ```

+To modify the backend:

+1. Update the API endpoints in `backend/server.js`
+2. Modify the Gemini integration in `backend/api/gemini.js`
+3. Restart the server to apply changes

 ### Extension Development

+The extension is built with vanilla JavaScript and follows the Manifest V3 specification.
+To modify the extension:

+1. Update the content scripts in `extension/content_scripts/`
+2. Modify the background service worker in `extension/background/`
+3. Update the popup UI in `extension/popup/`

 After making changes to the extension, you'll need to reload it in your browser: